ivan-hc/AM/README.md

 In both cases, the "INSTALL" script will create:
 - the script "/opt/am/APP-MANAGER"
 - the script "/opt/am/remove" (to remove "AM" using the command `am -R am`)
-- the directory "/opt/am/.cache" (where all processes will been executed)
 - the directory "/opt/am/modules" (containing the .am modules for the non-core options)
 - the symlink "/usr/local/bin/am" for "/opt/am/APP-MANAGER"

+all processes will been executed in $HOME/.cache/am

 NOTE, if you don't feel comfortable having to always use root permissions, the installation method for "AppMan" is totally different.
 If you are interested, go [to the next paragraph](#how-to-install-appman), else [Back to "Main Index"](#main-index) or jump to "[Usage (all the available options)](#usage)".